Thinking about surveys of patients with Loyal

 Person-led expert review reveals questionnaire issues

-We had large and lively group from Loyal at the studio.
+We had a large and lively group from Loyal at the studio.
 After a short introduction from me, we collectively had a go at a person-led expert review of some questions from the CHAPS Clinician & Group Visit Survey which asks patients about their experience of a healthcare visit.
 It is published by the Agency for Healthcare Research and Quality, an agency of the USA Department of Health and Human Services.
 This led on to further discussion of satisfaction and rating scales.

 An anti-problem widens up what we ask about